-The OEC is completing an in state sex offender registry check for new (prospective) staff.
-In addition to staff, these checks are completed for volunteers at child care centers and household members age 16 and older in family child care homes.
+The OEC is completing an in state sex offender registry check for new (prospective) staff of all licensed child care centers and group homes.
+In addition to staff members, these checks are completed for volunteers at child care centers and household members age 16 and older in family child care homes.
 Conn.
-Gen. Stat. §§
+Gen. Stat. §§ 19a-80, 19a-87b, 10-530.
+These checks are currently conducted manually by OEC staff and by an agreement with the CT State Police.
+The Agreement with the CT State Police was signed in September, 2019 to allow this process to be automated along with checks of the NCIC NSOR.